So you're considering an IT career, and leaning toward training as a computer network technician or administrator.

 Start by considering the hallmarks of effective career training.
-Evaluate the computer networking programs you're considering against these 4 key criteria—and you'll find the ideal program for you.
+Evaluate the computer networking programs you're considering against these 6 key criteria—and you'll find the ideal program for you.

 2. Does Coursework Include Prep for Relevant Networking Certifications?

 These certifications are accepted across the globe as proof of skill, and are often required to apply for networking jobs.

-Take a close look at the course descriptions to learn which certifications are covered.
+So take a close look at the course descriptions to learn which certifications are covered.

 3. Does the Computer Networking Program Include an Internship?